myBotOfficial/myBot-docs/docs/our-currency/payment-plans.md

 - You've never had a free trial before
 - Your server has never had a free trial before
 - The bot has never had a free trial before
-- You don't already own a custom bot with us
+- You don't already have a custom bot with us
 - Your Discord account is over 2 weeks old

 ---